 Course Goals and Objectives

-At the end of the course, students should gain a greater knowledge and understanding of public and population health including a) social, cultural, political, and clinical aspects of the health care delivery and population health, b) community aspects of practice, c) health promotion and clinical preventive services, and d) global health.
+At the end of the rotation, students should gain a greater knowledge and understanding of major public health issues including: a) public health challenges, b) social, cultural, political and clinical aspects of healthcare delivery, c) community and clinical aspects of practice such as occupational medicine, lifestyle medicine, law and health, and traditional healing approaches prevalent in various communities, and d) health promotion and disease prevention.

 Course Content and Grade